lgg1980/i3gaps-debian/README.md

 # i3gaps
 # Works great with Debian Testing / Devuan Ceres

+# beware!: it's a fork and a personal mod from https://github.com/drewgrif/i3gaps-debian

 NOTES:

 lightdm it's perfect for me.
 So I choose it.